 Standing out with special emphasis are days like the end of session awards ceremony.
-It is a unique time of fellowship, remembrance, and hope.
-During the ceremony outstanding campers - selected by their peers - are recognized.
-Winners receive the Code of Living medallion, honoring their achievements in mastering the skills they have acquired at camp.
+It is a unique time of fellowship, reflection, and hope.
+During the ceremony outstanding campers – selected by their peers – are recognized.
+One representative from each cabin receives the Code of Living medallion, honoring their efforts in service and their achievements in mastering the skills they have acquired at camp.

-The coveted award is much more than a camp souvenir; it's a daily reminder, throughout the year, of the special bonds that have been formed.
+The Code of Living honor is much more than a camp souvenir; it is a daily reminder throughout the year of the special bonds that have been formed with their Sweeney family.
 The enormous challenges of managing diabetes carry with them the constant threat of despair and resignation.
-The Code of Living ceremony recognizes those whose triumphs over diabetes truly qualify them as exemplary leaders.
+The Code of Living ceremony recognizes the traits that our community of campers has deemed necessary to triumph over diabetes and qualify them as exemplary leaders in the world.